 To complete this form:

-- On the left-hand side of the caption, provide the full name of the claimant, employer, and any insurance carrier.
+- On the left-hand side of the caption, provide the full name of the claimant, employer, any insurance carrier, and any other defendants.

 - On the right-hand side of the caption, provide the file number(s) for the case.